 Under GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, this balance is intended to portray, as of the date of the statement of net position (deficit), the extent to which the Fund has assets that can only be used for specific purposes reduced by liabilities and deferred inflows of resources related to those assets.
-Further, under GASB Implementation Guide No. 2015-1, negative amounts should not be reported for any category of restricted net position.
-Therefore, if the related liabilities and deferred inflows of resources exceed the restricted assets, the "shortfall" by default is covered by unrestricted assets.
+Further, under GASB Implementation Guide No. 2015-1, negative amounts should not be reported for any category of resources exceed the restricted assets, the "shortfall" by default is covered by unrestricted assets.

-At June 30, 2022, the Fund did not have any restricted net position.
+At June 30, 2023, the Fund did not have any restricted net position.